 Like the hydro-electric turbine we installed in the nearby River Test, which generates electricity to help light the Visitor's Centre.

-During the refurbishments, we diverted the River Test that flows underneath the distillery.
-We then set about creating an environment where a host of different flora and fauna can thrive.
+During the refurbishments, we diverted the River Test that flows underneath the distillery, protecting the wildlife living there.
+As a chalk stream, the River Test is precious resource with a rare ecosystem - we set about creating an environment where a host of different flora and fauna can thrive.

 We even kept key building materials from demolished buildings, including bricks and roof tiles, which have been recycled and reused in the new Distillery.Visit BombaySapphire.com